 I was especially struck by the dinner conversation scenes, which see Billi and her family struggle to keep small talk going as Nai Nai delightfully, and obliviously, interrogates them about their lives.
 Themes and emotions are passed along as easily as the food, a connective universal cultural item amongst family gatherings, mine included.
 You can see the uncomfortableness in everyone’s eyes as they keep up poker faces and smiles to withhold the worst possible secret imaginable.
 Yet the way they talk and laugh and bounce off one another- it feels like a family rather than actors.

 These conversations and interactions also contribute to the film’s theme of generational identity.
 To make a similar Crazy Rich Asians comparison, Billi is a Western immigrant dealing with a morality question justified by Eastern beliefs.
-This is felt not only by her struggle to communicate verbally with relatives, but understanding why they would commit to this lie at all.
+This is felt not only by her struggle to communicate verbally with relatives, but also understand why they would commit to this lie at all.
 “It’s a good lie,” they tell her, citing differences between American happiness as a devotion to self-identity and a Chinese family’s willingness to put the collective above all else.
 Telling Nai Nai the truth might make Billi feel good in the short term, but it detracts from the burden everyone accepted to make this goodbye a pleasant experience.

 As Billi, Awkwafina makes her first foray into the realm of dramatic acting and it’s breathtaking.
 There are still traces of the quippy persona seen in Crazy and Ocean’s 8, but it’s subdued and juxtaposed with moments of intensity as she struggles to uphold a happy façade.
 This woman loves her grandmother as much as any grandchild would and is aghast at keeping her in the dark.
 The camera accommodates this sense of isolation, placing emphasis on various wide shots that pull back from a single character or family interaction to emphasize their grief.
-These moments highlight the power of cinema- conveying emotion through the simplest of visual shots.
+Such moments highlight the power of cinema- conveying emotion through the simplest of visual shots.

 These interactions play out as solemn dark comedy, aided in part by the levity of Chinese TV actress Zhao Shuzhen in her first film role as Nai Nai.
 Oblivious to her fate, Shuzhen is a ball of energy despite her age and medical condition, a household matriarch whose presence unites everyone together.
 She practices tai chi outdoors, insists on having a say in all the wedding preparations, and actively cooks all the meals.
 This is a woman who has lived a full life and, even if she did learn the truth, wouldn’t sweat it because she’s thankful for having the family together for the first time in decades.
 In other words, she’s what everyone wants their grandmother to be.